bpaquet/ngx_http_enhanced_memcached_module/README.markdown

 Rebuild Nginx, and enjoy !

-Note : this module has been tested with Nginx 1.1.14, and is used in production at [fasterize](http://www.fasterize.com)
+Note : this module has been tested with Nginx 1.1.14 and Nginx 1.2.0, and is used in production at [fasterize](http://www.fasterize.com)

 Base config
 ===